lsbardel/python-stdnet/docs/source/examples/registration.rst

-This interface is less verbose than the :ref:`dictionary notation <router-dict>` and, importantly, it reduces to zero the imports one has to write on python modules using your application, in other words mit makes your application less dependent on the actual implementation of :class:`StdModel`.
+This interface is less verbose than the :ref:`dictionary notation <router-dict>` and, importantly, it reduces to zero the imports one has to write on python modules using your application, in other words it makes your application less dependent on the actual implementation of :class:`StdModel`.

 Multiple backends
 =========================

-The :class:`Router` allows to use your models in several different backends without changing the way you query your data.
-In addition it allows to specify different backends for ``write`` operations and for ``read`` only operations.
+The :class:`Router` allows to use your models in several different back-ends without changing the way you query your data.
+In addition it allows to specify different back-ends for ``write`` operations and for ``read`` only operations.

-To specify a diffenet backend for read operations one registers a model in the following way::
+To specify a different back-end for read operations one registers a model in the following way::

     models.register(Position, 'redis://1270.0.0.1:6379?db=8&password=bla',